1nsomn1aa/Stickered-V2/README.md

 ---

+## Future Features

+While Stickered already offers a complete shopping experience, there are a few ideas I'd like to implement in the future:

+- **Product Reviews**
+  Allow customers to leave reviews and ratings on products.

+- **Discount Codes & Sales**
+  Add the ability for customers to enter discount codes at checkout.

+- **Stock Management**
+  Introduce inventory tracking so that products can show as "Out of Stock" or "Limited Edition" when applicable.

+- **Multi Image Uploads**
+  Support adding more than one image per product.

+- **Admin Dashboard Charts**
+  Include charts in the admin panel to track total sales, top products, and customer activity.

+- **Advanced Newsletter Features**
+  Create email campaigns or scheduled emails for product launches and updates.

+These features aren't critical for the first version but would help make the site more useful and professional in the long run.

+---

 ## Pages Overview

 ### Home Page
 Landing page that introduces the brand.
 Features a large, eye-catching hero picture that sets the theme with bold information text and two buttons.
 After a small delay, a newsletter popup appears suggesting the users to sign up to the newsletter.
 After a user signs up, the information is stored and the popup no longer appears.
 Below is the "Latest Releases" slider by Swiper JS that shows the latest products added to the shop.
 Towards the bottom of the page there is a testimonial section that shows previous testimonials and a submit form that is only accessible to authenticated users and has form validation.
+Testimonial form is automatically pre-filled with the information from the users profile.
 At the bottom of the page there is a footer section with social media links.

 #### Desktop
 ![image](https://raw.githubusercontent.com/1nsomn1aa/Stickered-V2/refs/heads/main/readmeimages/homedesktop.png)